 Read also: 4 Key Lessons From Health Issues in Marriage

-Now for this post’s homework assignment.
+Now for this post’s homework assignment to put this important marriage advice into practice.
 I want you to get out your study journal and answer these questions:

 Are there changes you need to make in your relationship with your spouse?

 Or, if you aren’t married, what is your ideal for your future relationship?

 Read also: 100+ Unique and Frugal Date Ideas

 What is the one thing that is currently frustrating you most about your spouse?
 (You know you have something.)
 What changes can you make in how you handle it?

 One example of this was when I was pregnant with our first child.
 We would read scriptures together each night as a couple, taking turns reading aloud.
 Phillip would always yawn, and keep reading through his yawn!
 Between hormones, Houston heat, and 8.9 months of pregnancy misery, I wanted to take the scriptures and shove them into his gaping mouth.

 Instead, I remembered what my dad said, and I mentioned it casually to him.
 Even though he wasn’t perfect at it (in fact, he still yawned as much as ever), just the fact that he quickly apologized each time made all the difference.

 Is there anything in your relationship with your spouse that you think God would want you to change?